newsuk/times-components/README.md

   2. `yarn ios` to start the iOS app
   3. To start the Android app:
      * [Start a virtual device](https://developer.android.com/studio/run/managing-avds.html)
+     * Check Android SDK path is exported to $ANDROID_HOME.
+In Mac, android sdk is installed to ~/Library/Android/sdk by default.
+        `export ANDROID_HOME="/Users/<USERNAME>/Library/Android/sdk"`
      * `yarn android`
      * If you get build errors, check your JDK version with `javac -version`, which should print `javac 1.8.XXXX`.
 Earlier or later versions may not